otrv4/otrv4/otrv4.md

 ## Conversation Initialization

-OTRv4 will initialize through a Query message or a whitespace tag, as discussed in OTRv3 [\[7\]](#references).
+OTRv4 will initialize through a [Query Message or a Whitespace Tag](#user-requests-to-start-an-otr-conversation).
 After this, the conversation is authenticated using DAKE.

 ### Requesting conversation with older OTR versions